teaminkling/web-dopamine/README.md

 # PostCSS Features Used

-- Autoprefixer - Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.
+- **Autoprefixer**: Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.

 # Copyright & License